cchooley/firebase-drills/practice/README.md

 # Static Site Deployment

-This Deploying a Static Website on Firebase
+These instructions will lead you through how to deploy a static website on firebase

 ## Instructions